mcsdevrbx/roda-docs/docs/pages/project-settings.md

 ![Copy DF Config](/roda-docs/img/copy-df-config.gif){ width="600" class="center" data-caption-position="top" data-title="Copying an Existing Data File Configuration" data-description="This feature is useful for organizational purposes, such as splitting a main items table into separate data files (e.g., weapons, consumables) while maintaining identical properties that can be combined into a single table at runtime.
 It can also serve as a templating tool — for example, creating a template for NPCs and copying it wherever needed." }

 ---

+### Generating Table Assembler Code
+You can generate code that will assemble the table at runtime including all related tables adding them as nested tables by default.
+The generated code can be easily adjusted to construct complex types instead of nested tables!

+- See this post in the dev forum for details: [Update](https://devforum.roblox.com/t/plugin-roda-a-powerful-data-editor/3595946/22)

+---

 ### Backing Up the Data File